-The WSU CAPS intern training takes a developmental approach and focuses on the transition from acquired practicum-level counseling skills and interventions to the acquisition of professional competencies relevant to becoming socially responsive, entry-level health service psychologists in a variety of settings.
-Our training philosophy is based upon a Practitioner-Scholar Model.
-As such, the purpose of our program is to train interns whose work is informed by practice, theory, and research and who take into account individual, multicultural, and societal considerations in their clinical and other service delivery endeavors.
+The WSU CAPS internship training takes a developmental approach and focuses on the transition from practicum-level performance to advanced level knowledge, awareness, skills and interventions.
+The program's aim is to provide the professional training and experience necessary for independent entry-level practice as a health service psychologist in a wide variety of settings, including university counseling centers.
+CAPS trains interns such that their work is informed by practice, theory, and research and takes into account individual, multicultural, and societal considerations.

-Each internship year begins with extensive orientation.
-Across the year, we provide didactic training and applied experiences to facilitate growth across the profession-wide competencies established by APA (research, ethical and legal standards, diversity, professional values and attitudes, communication and interpersonal skills, assessment, intervention, supervision, and consultation and interprofessional/interdisciplinary skills).
-We offer weekly individual supervision, through which interns can identify and address specific training needs and interests, in addition to training seminars and group supervision of therapy, groups, supervision, and assessment.
+Each training year begins with extensive orientation.
+Over the year, CAPS provides didactic and experiential training to facilitate growth across the profession-wide competencies established by APA (research, ethical and legal standards, diversity, professional values and attitudes, communication and interpersonal skills, assessment, intervention, supervision, and consultation and interprofessional/interdisciplinary skills).
+CAPS offers weekly training seminars and multiple supervision experiences through which interns can address specific training needs and interests.
+Supervision includes individual supervision, group supervision, supervision of supervision, assessment supervision, diversity liaison supervision, and minor rotation supervision.

 Each intern's training is tailored through participation in diversity liaisons and minor rotations.
 As liaisons, interns are paired with senior clinicians to collaborate with a university office/organization serving diverse student groups.
-Examples of such organizations include Multicultural Student Services, the Gender Identity Expression and Sexual Orientation Resource Center, International Programs, the Access Center, Trio, and the Multicultural Greek Council.
+Examples of such organizations include Multicultural Student Services, the LGBTQ+ Center, International Programs, Student Support Services, and the ROAR program (serving students with moderate intellectual disabilities).

 Semester-long minor rotations are clinical or teaching-based.
 Training and experiences in minor rotations exceed that which all interns receive.
-Options include but are not limited to: alcohol & drug assessment and treatment, behavioral health at WSU's CHS medical clinic, biofeedback, doctoral practicum class co-instruction, couples therapy, groups, LD/ADHD assessment, outreach, or another rotation agreed upon with the Training Director.
+Options include but are not limited to: AOD assessment and treatment, behavioral health at WSU's CHS medical clinic, biofeedback, doctoral practicum class co-instruction, groups, LD/ADHD assessment, outreach, or another rotation agreed upon with the Training Director.

-Interns are involved in CAPS diversity training, contributing to two all-provider diversity trainings each semester.
-They may also participate on the CAPS diversity committee, which meets weekly or bi-weekly and guides the organization and implementation of CAPS diversity efforts.
+Interns are involved in CAPS diversity training, contributing to two clinician diversity trainings each semester.
+They may also participate on the CAPS diversity committee, which meets 2-4 times/month and guides the planning and implementation of CAPS diversity efforts.

 Interns engage in research through seminar and outreach preparation as well as their dissertation progress or a small research project for CAPS.
 They gain administrative experience through participation in the intern selection process, attendance at CAPS and CHS meetings, organization of diversity trainings, and optional committee work.

 CAPS' clinicians highly value training and enjoy opportunities to supervise and mentor interns.
 The program supports increased independence over the year by systematically introducing more complex responsibilities while adjusting supervisory oversight to enhance interns' professional autonomy.
-By the end of the training year, it is expected that interns will be ready for entry-level doctorate employment or postdoctoral training in a variety of health service psychology settings, including university counseling centers.
+By the end of the training year, it is expected that interns will be ready for entry-level doctorate employment or postdoctoral training in a variety of health service psychology settings.